-Eurocities produced recommendations on "Better buildings for climate-neutral cities" National building renovation plans must be developed by member states to reduce energy consumption.
+Eurocities produced recommendationson "Better buildings for climate-neutral cities".

-For residential buildings, a trajectory approach was adopted, asking member states to calculate a trajectory representing a progressive decrease of the average energy consumption (2020-2050).
-They will have to ensure that residential buildings decrease their energy consumption by 16% by 2030 and between 20-22% by 2035.
-Moreover, 55% of the decrease of the average primary energy use is achieved through renovation of worst-performing buildings.
+National building renovation plans must be developed by member states to reduce energy consumption in residential buildings by 16% by 2030 and between 20-22% by 2035, 55% of which is to be achieved through the renovation of the worst-performing buildings.
 They should also include a trajectory for non-residential buildings that considers but does not necessarily prioritise the worst-performing buildings.
-These provisions for non-residential buildings include renovating by 2030 the 16% worst-performing segment, and renovating by 2033 the 26% worst-performing segment.
-Flexibilities and exemptions are foreseen for worship places, officially protected/heritage buildings, holiday homes and temporary buildings.

 These plans must be elaborated in consultation with local governments and must include targets for 2030, 2040 and 2050.
 These should be accompanied by a plan to address barriers to financing and workforce (Article 3).